microsoft/DynamicTelemetry/docs/index.md

 -   :material-view-dashboard: [**Durability - Dashboards and Alerts**](./docs/Scenarios.DurableDashboards.Alerts.document.md)

-	Enhance the durability of your dashboards and alerts, making them resilient to environmental changes and code refactoring.
-Develop flexible schemas in logs, metrics, and traces that bridge dashboards and streamline communication between coworkers across various disciplines, enable AI to find problems on your behalf.
+    Develop flexible schemas in your logs, metrics, and traces that enhance the durability of your dashboards and streamline communication between coworkers.
+Enable AI to find problems on your behalf.

 -  :moneybag: [**Cost Reduction**](./docs/Scenarios.CostReduction.document.md)